Murli0399/Java_Interview_Question/README.md

 # Java Interview Question
 We have lots of Java questions and detailed answers.
 And this repo was specially created for Interview purposes.
 If you need to crack any Java-based interview so you can read this question &amp; answer

-### Modifiers
-- 64 .
-What is the default class modifier?
-- 65 .
-What is a private access modifier?
-- 66 .
-What is the default or package access modifier?
-- 67 .
-What is a protected access modifier?
-- 68 .
-What is a public access modifier?
-- 69 .
-What access types of variables can be accessed from a class in the same package?
-- 70 .
-What access types of variables can be accessed from a class in a different package?
-- 71 .
-What access types of variables can be accessed from a subclass in the same package?
-- 72 .
-What access types of variables can be accessed from a subclass in different packages?
-- 73 .
-What is the use of a final modifier on a class?
-- 74 .
-What is the use of a final modifier on a method?
-- 75 .
-What is the final variable?
-- 76 .
-What is a final argument?
-- 77 .
-What happens when a variable is marked as volatile?
-- 78 .
-What is a static variable?

-### Exception handling
-- 79 .
-Why is exception handling important?
-- 80 .
-What design pattern is used to implement exception-handling features in most languages?
-- 81 .
-What is the need for finally block?
-- 82 .
-In what scenarios is code finally not executed?
-- 83 .
-Will finally be executed in the program below?
-- 84 .
-Is try without a catch allowed?
-- 85 .
-Is try without a catch and finally allowed?
-- 86 .
-Can you explain the hierarchy of exception handling classes?
-- 87 .
-What is the difference between an error and an exception?
-- 88 .
-What is the difference between checked exceptions and unchecked exceptions?
-- 89 .
-How do you throw an exception from a method?
-- 90 .
-What happens when you throw a checked exception from a method?
-- 91 .
-What are the options you have to eliminate compilation errors when handling checked exceptions?
-- 92 .
-How do you create a custom exception?
-- 93 .
-How do you handle multiple exception types with the same exception-handling block?
-- 94 .
-Can you explain about try with resources?
-- 95 .
-How does try with resources work?
-- 96 .
-Can you explain a few exception-handling best practices?

 ### Miscellaneous topics
 - 109 .
 What are the default values in an array?